 October can vary, often getting cold in the mornings and evenings but comfortable during the day.
 Dress in layers to adapt to changing temperatures!

 Intensity – Strenuous

-- Two nights camping in Great Smoky Mountain National Park
+- Three nights camping in Great Smoky Mountain National Park

 - One night glamping near Great Smoky Mountain National Park

 - Prices are based on double occupancy accommodation

 - Single supplement is available for an additional $300 per person

 Your guide will meet you at McGhee Tyson Airport in Knoxville, Tennessee at 12 pm on Day 1 so please book a flight that arrives before 11:30 am.
 Alternatively, you can be collected at your accommodation in Knoxville at 10:30 am if you are already in town.